delphidabbler/pashi/Docs/GUI/ReadMe.txt

 End User License Agreement
 ________________________________________________________________________________

-PasHGUI is copyright (c) 2006 Peter D Johnson (www.delphidabbler.com).
+PasHiGUI is copyright (c) 2006 Peter D Johnson (www.delphidabbler.com).
 The end user license agreement is contained in the file License.txt included in the distribution.